Imagination & Construction

 AVU

-I reorganise the Minerva evening class, resulting in several nominees for the ‘Royal Grant’.
+Completes a reorganization of the Minerva evening course, resulting in several nominees for the ‘Royal Subsidy’.

-In January 1992 and the first school semester, Sept.-Dec., an exchange takes place with Academy Vitvarnich Umeni (Academy of Fine Arts) in Prague, Czech Republic; it is an exchange of knowledge and ideas, through notes, discussions and work meetings.
-This will be continued in the spring of ’93 as a guest professor at the AVU (with students of Vladimir Kokolia).
+In January 1992 and the first school semester, Sept.-Dec. the exchange takes place with the Academy Vitvarnich Umeni (Academy of Fine Arts) in Prague, Czech Republic; it is an exchange of knowledge and ideas, through notes, discussions and work reviews.
+This will be continued in the spring of ’93 as a visiting professor at the AVU (with students of Vladimir Kokolia).

 AVU, Prague, 1993

-Also in 1993, I ended my employment (voluntarily supernumerary) at the Minerva Academy.
+Also in 1993 termination of employment (voluntarily redundant) at the Minerva Academy.

 .

-In 1998, I initiated the ‘Circuit’ Foundation (Idealistic art mediation), which organises exhibitions in old monumental Groningen churches.
+Initiator of the ‘Circuit’ Foundation (Ideal art mediation), 1998, organizer of exhibitions in old monumental Groningen churches.

 .

-The program booklet “Der Zauberflöte Zweiter Teil” serves as visual support – instead of scenery – for a musical theatre production during the Festival of Early Music in Utrecht and later elsewhere in the country (music publisher Entr’acte, Amsterdam).
+The program book “Der Zauberflöte Zweiter Teil” serves as visual support – instead of sets – for the musical theater production during the Festival for Early Music in Utrecht and later elsewhere in the country (publisher of the music journal Entr’acte, Amsterdam).

-I make an ‘Atlas of visual art in the Netherlands’ in which the demography of artists in the Netherlands is described (uitg.
-BBK-A’dam), and publish articles in among others BBK-krant and Volkskrant (opinion page).
+Then from the ‘Atlas of Visual Arts in the Netherlands’ which, among other things, highlights the demographic distribution of artists in the Netherlands (published by BBK-A’dam), and from articles in, among others, BBK newspaper and Volkskrant (opinion page)..

 .